If you have any images or reflections of the Glass Bank please contact us.

 1990 – Nautilus Fitness modifications.

 1995 – Name change of lower floor banking facilities to Huntington Bank.

 2004 – No tenants occupy the lower portion of the building.

 2014 – Preparation for demolition.

 2015 – Demolition of the building.

 ChronoPoints placed the 3D model of the Glass Bank and immediate surroundings into the Unity game engine.
-This enabled users to have a controlled exploration of the building and interact with artifacts on a traditional flat computer monitor.
+This enabled users to explore the building and interact with artifacts on a traditional flat computer monitor.

 Upon receiving two Microsoft HoloLens units during Microsoft’s first HoloLens Academic Research Award competition, we developed an experience that enables users to explore the Glass Bank through Augmented Reality.
 Here, the Glass Bank can be superimposed over real-world objects.
-Imagine there was a physical model of the Glass Bank on a table, you could walk around it and examine it from all perspectives, this can be accomplished virtually with an Augmented Reality unit like the HoloLens.
+Imagine there was a physical model of the Glass Bank on a table.
+You could walk around it and examine it from all perspectives, which can be accomplished virtually with an Augmented Reality unit like the HoloLens.